 Major progress has been made in this field in the last 50 years toward composing a “standard model” (SM) of particle physics.
 For example, in the SM the particles are allowed to carry mass due to the Higgs mechanism.
 In this model, masses are generated through the mechanism of spontaneous symmetry breaking of the electroweak force by the Higgs field.
-In addition to the field, the theory requires a massive particle called the Higgs boson, which has yet to be discovered.
+In addition to the field, the theory requires a massive particle called the Higgs boson, which was discovered recently, 2012.

-Due to the abundant possibility for discovery, these are truly exciting times to be a particle physicist!
+Dark matter, neutrinos, muons, and more -- due to the abundant possibility for discovery, these are truly exciting times to be a particle physicist!

 - "New constraints on the oscillation parameter from electron neutrino apprearance and muon neutrino disappearance in the NOvA experiment", Phys.Rev.
 D98 (2018) 032012.

 - "Photoelectron yields of scintillatoin counters with embedded wavelength-shifting fibers read out with silicon photomultipliers", Nucl.Instrum.Meth.
 A890 (2018) 84-95.

 - "Evidence for a particle produced in association with weak bosons and decaying to a bottom-antibottom quark pair in Higgs boson searches at the Tevatron", Phys.
 Rev. Lett.
 109, 071804 (2012).